persado/persado.github.io/_posts/2020-03-24-refactoring-reporting.md

+---
+layout: post
+title: Refactoring our Reporting Section
+excerpt: How — and why — we migrated from ActiveRecord and Rollup Tables to Raw SQL and Materialized Views
+author: chrisruenes1
+---

 # Refactoring our Reporting Section

 When I first started working at Persado, there were three main problems with our reporting section: